kevinbungeneers/MacStrap/README.md

 MacStrap is a collection of Ansible roles to configure your Mac.

 ## Requirements
-You'll need to have your devtools or xCode installed, along with Homebrew and Ansible.
+You'll need to have your devtools or Xcode installed.

 ## What's included?
 This is all very personal.
 If you choose to use MacStrap you'll probably end up forking this repo to make it your own.